orderbynull/lottip/README.md

 TODO

 # Usage
-Here's an example of how to run Lottip: `./server --listen=:4040 --mysql=127.0.0.1`
+Here's an example of how to run Lottip: `./server --listen=127.0.0.1:4040 --mysql=127.0.0.1:3306`

-This tells server to listen on any interface on port **4040** for incoming MySQL connections and to proxy them to local MySQL server listening on default port **3306**.
+This tells server to listen on local port **4040** for incoming MySQL connections and to proxy them to local MySQL server listening on default port **3306**.

 Now go to [http://127.0.0.1:8080](http://127.0.0.1:8080) and you'll see nice GUI.